| The Kurds In the first three months of this year, more than 2,900 people from Iraq and Turkey sought political asylum

 Iraq and Iran, have exploited rival Kurdish tribes and political factions in wars with one another, betraying their junior

-allies when circumstances shifted.
 The uprising by the Kurdistan Workers Party (PKK) in Turkey, the genocidal Anfal campaign

 initiated by Saddam Hussein in the 1980s against rebellious Kurds in northern Iraq and the tumult of the 1991 Gulf war led

 to millions of Kurdish refugees streaming out of their traditional heartlands.
-The pattern of persecution, revolt and

 displacement has, if anything, grown more complex in the past decade.
 Within Turkey, the army destroyed thousands of Kurdish